bsl/GLFW-b/README.md

 2. "master" branch is reserved for stable releases.
 3. Patches for bugs related with previous releases should always be done in "hotfixes" branch.
+4. All merge commits to master from "develop" and "hotfixes" should be done using the "--no-ff" flag.

 Until we have a defined road-map we are going to leave out "release "branches" and "feature branches".
 For more information about this development